bilal-arikan/Keras-Breast-Cancer-Diagnostic/README.md

-# Keras-Meme-Kanseri-Tanisi
+# Keras-Breast-Cancer-Diagnostic
-Breast Cancer Diagnostic with Keras
+Detecting Breast Cancer with Keras

 https://www.youtube.com/watch?v=La7YrFsK7wk

-Videolu eğitimini izlerken yazdığım kod
+I wrote while watching this video tutorial.

 http://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28diagnostic%29

-Sitesinden Veriye ulaşabilirsiniz
+you can access the data from this web site.

 !
-Dense layerlarindaki değerleri oynayarak farklı sonuçlar alabilirsiniz

-!
-Size, Weight... gibi değerlerden Class değerini tahmin ediyoruz, bunu diğer değerler içinde yapabilirsiniz,
+You can get different results by changing the values in the Dense layers !
+We estimate Class value from other values like Weight,Size ..., You can do it for other values.